benkenawell/parseargs/README.md

 Node is also very good at the JSON format.  [jq](https://jqlang.org/) is a command line utility that is _also_ very good at parsing json.
 If we combine these JSON parsing functions, we can use JSON as an interchange format in the terminal.

 Is it a great idea?
 I'm not sure!
 JSON is still text in the strict sense of the word, but does it fit the Unix philosophy?
 I'm not sure!
 But with jq I can parse through the returned arguments now a lot faster than I can remember awk.
+Is that faster than

 ## Who is this for?

 Me, primarily.
 But if you want to use it too, please go ahead.
-I would love to learn other people have this same problem.
+I would love to learn that other people have this same problem.

 Have an issue with my script?
 Please open an issue.

-I doubt my little script is going to be the fastest way to parse arguments like this, the returned json that I can parse with jq is really what I'm after.
+I doubt my little script is going to be the fastest way to parse arguments like this, I'm really after the returned json so I can parse further with jq.